MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-slicers.md

 ## Control which page visuals are affected by slicers
 By default, slicers on report pages affect all the other visualizations on that page, including each other.
 As you choose values in the list and date sliders you just created, notice the effects on the other visualizations.
 The filtered data is an intersection of the values selected in both slicers.

-You can use visual interactions to exclude some page visualizations from being affected by others.
+Use visual interactions to exclude some page visualizations from being affected by others.
 On the **Overview** page, the **Total Sales Variance by FiscalMonth and District Manager** chart shows overall comparative data for district managers by month, which you want to keep visible at all times.
 Use visual interactions to keep slicer selections from filtering this chart.

 1. Go to the **Overview** page of the report, and then select the **DM** slicer you previously created.